FelixApocrypha/Csharp/README.md

-# Some C# Applications developed by myself
+# Some C# Applications developed by myself.